mrsarm/backset/docs/api.md

 Query arguments:

-- `q`: optional, a string used to search by name.
+- `q`: optional, a string used to search by id or name.
 - `page_size`: optional, default 50.
 - `offset`: optional, default 0.
-- `sort`: optional, default "name".
-Possible options are "name", "-name", "created_at" or "-created_at".
+- `sort`: optional, default "id".
+Possible options are "id", "name" or "created_at", and using the "-" prefix the sorting is from z-a instead of a-z, e.g. use "-name" to sort by name in reverse order.

 ```shell
 $ http ":8558/tenants?page_size=5&offset=10"